bitcoin-problems/bitcoin-problems.github.io/_problems/post-subsidy-security.md

    index with a locking script of `<1 year> OP_CSV`.
 A more complex soft-fork could make the duration a function of the the age of the soft-fork itself.

+2. Nothing is broken.
+Of course there is a reasonable chance that nothing is actually broken and needs fixing here.
+For example, even in a post-subsidy world where blocks are mostly empty, we can imagine layer-2,3,4... protocols requiring/utilizing recent block headers within their own protocol.
+Using Lightning as a more concrete
+   example: if everybody is happy with their channels, there is plenty of liquidity, closings are infrequent, etc, then we can easily imagine miners themselves earning fees within channels.

 ## Related Research